25 Cheap, DIY Laundry Room Ideas

 Slide Out Laundry Hamper

-Keep your dirty clothes off the floor with this slide-out laundry hamper!
+Keep your dirty clothes off the laundry room floor with this slide-out laundry hamper!
 Simply use a garbage cabinet rollout system and replace the trash bin with a laundry bag.

 Convert an Unfinished Laundry Area Into a Laundry Room